raha-sajed/mimo-tank-pid-control/README.md

 - Use aggressive tuning when fast tracking is more important.
 - Use conservative tuning when overshoot reduction and smooth actuator behavior are more important.
 - Evaluate actuator effort alongside temperature response, especially for industrial systems with physical saturation limits.
+## Requirements

+This project requires MATLAB and the Control System Toolbox.

+For full environment details, see [`requirements.md`](requirements.md).

+## License

+This project is licensed under the terms provided in the [`LICENSE`](LICENSE) file.

+## Author

+Raha Sajed

+Electrical Engineering / Control Systems